 The BSA is intended to fight against money laundering and to ensure that banks and financial institutions are not used as tools to facilitate it.
 Under the BSA, institutions have to work to detect and monitor potential money laundering activities and report them to authorities to enforce activities.

-Compliance Officer: A principal should be appointed to oversee the development and application of their institution’s program.
+The compliance officer follows the regulations concerning the company.
+They are the most effective people in protecting the company from financial crimes.
+A compliance officer is responsible for controlling everyone involved with the company.
+It is obliged to provide evidence during the audit.
+Compliance officers use compliance software such as Sanction Scanner when checking.
+A principal should be appointed to oversee the development and application of their institution’s program.
 Additionally, providing oversight for internal controls, the Compliance Officer’s responsibility is to arrange independent auditing and analyzing their institutions’ AML compliance program.

 Currency Transaction Reports (CTR): Currency transaction reports have to be filed for cash transactions above $10,000.
 This demand concerns only the physical exchange of money (cash and paper) between parties.